Book of Mormon Compare

 15And they came down again that they might pitch battle against the Nephites.
 And they were led by a man whose name was Coriantumr; and he was a descendant of Zarahemla; and he was a dissenter from among the Nephites; and he was a large and a mighty man.

-16Therefore, the king of the Lamanites, whose name was Tubaloth, who was the son of Ammoron, supposing that Coriantumr, being a mighty man, could stand against the Nephites, with his strength and also with his great wisdom, insomuch that by sending him forth he should gain power over the Nephites—
+16Therefore, the king of the Lamanites, whose name was Tubaloth, who was the son of Ammoron, supposing that Coriantumr, being a mighty man, could stand against the Nephites, with his strength and also with his great wisdom, insomuch that by sending him forth he should gain power over the Nephites

 17Therefore he did stir them up to anger, and he did gather together his armies, and he did appoint Coriantumr to be their leader, and did cause that they should march down to the land of Zarahemla to battle against the Nephites.

-18& it came to pass that because of so much contention & so much difficulty in the goverment that they had not kept sufficient guards in the land of Zarahemla for they had supposed that the Lamanites dearst not come into the heart of their lands & attackt that great City Zarahemla
+& it came to pass that because of so much contention & so much difficulty in the goverment that they had not kept sufficient guards in the land of Zarahemla for they had supposed that the Lamanites dearst not come into the heart of their lands to & attackt that great City Zarahemla

 18And it came to pass that because of so much contention and so much difficulty in the government, that they had not kept sufficient guards in the land of Zarahemla; for they had supposed that the Lamanites durst not come into the heart of their lands to attack that great city Zarahemla.

-19but it came to pass that Coriantumr did march forth at the head of his numerous host & came upon the inhabitants of the City & their march was with such exceding great speed that there was no time for the Nephites to gather together their armies
+but it came to pass that Coriantumr did march forth at the head of his numerous host & came upon the inhabitants of the City & their march was with such exceding great speed that there was no time for the Nephites to gather together their armies

 19But it came to pass that Coriantumr did march forth at the head of his numerous host, and came upon the inhabitants of the city, and their march was with such exceedingly great speed that there was no time for the Nephites to gather together their armies.

-20therefore Coriantumr did cut down the watch by the enterance of the City & did march forth with his whole army into the city & they did slay every one who did oppose them insomuch that they did take possession of the whole city
+therefore Coriantumr did cut down the watch by the enterance of the City & did march forth with his whole army into the city & they did slay every one who did oppose them insomuch that they did take possession of the whole city

 20Therefore Coriantumr did cut down the watch by the entrance of the city, and did march forth with his whole army into the city, and they did slay every one who did oppose them, insomuch that they did take possession of the whole city.